Park County, Colorado

 Follow 204 further and you will eventually come back out on County Road 77, the pavement you were on before you got to the trailhead.
 Turn right to go back out to Jefferson and Highway 285.

-This is a great winter trail, though it is a little short to be a popular summer trail unless you are camping or enjoying Tarryall Reservoir.
+This is a great winter trail, and a a fun summer trail especially if you are camping or enjoying Tarryall Reservoir.

 - November 8, 2003: ran by Gary and Monica